hotosm/learnosm/_posts/en/1900-06-15-josm-relations_en.md

 > Reviewed 2017-06-06

 In the [Beginner’s Guide](/en/beginner) we explained that there are three types of objects that can be drawn in OpenStreetMap - points (nodes), lines (ways), and polygons (closed ways).
 Lines contain numerous points, and the line itself carries the attributes that define what it represents.
-Polygons are the same as lines, except that the the line must finish where it begins in order to form a shape.
+Polygons are the same as lines, except that the line must finish where it begins in order to form a shape.

 In fact, we lied to you, because there is one other type of object in OpenStreetMap, called relations.
 In the same way that a line consists of other points, a relation contains a group of other objects, be they points, lines, or polygons.
 If you are looking to advance your editing skills, then understanding and knowing how to properly edit relations is important.